Skip to main

-Next week, visit The Stacks to watch data come alive: an act of magic situated at the fertile intersection of the quantitative and the creative.
+This week, visit The Stacks to witness an act of magic situated at the fertile intersection of the quantitative and the creative: data springing to life.

-Student artwork from Professor Mia Cinelli’s A-S 541: Advanced Graphic Design course will be on display from April 29 to May 6.
-During the opening reception on April 29, students will discuss their work with attendees over light refreshments.
-The exhibit opening is free and open to the public.
+Student artwork from Professor Mia Cinelli’s A-S 541: Advanced Graphic Design course will be on display in The Stacks through May 6.
+During an opening reception on April 29, students discussed their work with attendees over light refreshments.

 From habitable exoplanets and hydrangeas to winning Kentucky Derby silks and the experience of eight first dates, the students' work shows an astounding range of possibilities of data visualization, celebrating the often wild ways that numbers and values can transform into shape, color, texture, and story.